chenxingqiang/2d_material_dft/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2023 turingai.Co,ltd. Hangzhou, China

-## Acknowledgments
+### Acknowledgments

-- This project is based on the research paper: "Electronic structure of two-dimensional crystals from ab initio theory" by S. Lebègue and O. Eriksson.
+- This project is based on the research described in the following paper:

+  S. Lebègue and O. Eriksson, "Electronic structure of two-dimensional crystals from ab initio theory," Physical Review B, vol. 79, no. 11, p.
+115409, 2009.
+DOI: 10.1103/PhysRevB.79.115409

 - Quantum ESPRESSO team for providing the DFT calculation software.

+## References

+[1] S. Lebègue and O. Eriksson, "Electronic structure of two-dimensional crystals from ab initio theory," Physical Review B, vol. 79, no. 11, p.
+115409, 2009.
+[Online].
+Available: https://journals.aps.org/prb/abstract/10.1103/PhysRevB.79.115409

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2023 turingai.ltd

 ## Contact